LSKeat/TicTacToe-Project/README.md

 How to play
 - Download the TicTacToe.exe file.
 - Open the TicTacToe.exe.
-- Allow the TicTacToe.exe to Run on you Computer.
+- Allow the TicTacToe.exe to Run on your Computer.
 - Have Fun!